Table of Contents

 Something like the EcoFlow DELTA Pro, which has a 3600W capacity, should be able to meet most of your needs.
 That’s enough to power your fridge, laundry machine, and other smaller devices.

-What Size Generator Do I Need for a 50-Amp RV?
+What Size Generator Do I Need to Run a 50-Amp RV?

 A 50-amp RV requires an additional calculation because of the four-prong design.
 This type of plug has two volt wires, meaning it can provide more electricity.